Anja585/pands-project2021/README.md

 max         7.90000     3.800000      6.900000      2.50000
 ```
 ## Boxplots
 We are visualizing data summary output in boxplots.
 Boxplot (also called box and whiskers plot) displays the five-number summary of a set of data.
 The five-number summary is the minimum, first quartile, median, third quartile, and maximum.
 The five-number summary divides the data into sections that each contain approximately 25%, percent of the data in that set.
-Example of a boxplot is presented in a below image.
+An example of a boxplot is presented in the below image.
 ![alt text](https://github.com/Anja585/pands-project2021/blob/main/06_boxplot_example.jpg)
 (Boxplot source: https://www.statisticshowto.com/probability-and-statistics/descriptive-statistics/box-plot/)